cardano-scaling/hydra/docs/docs/dev/incremental-commits-and-decommits.md

 purpose is to prove that one can spend specified transaction inputs.

-Successfull API response includes a _deposit_ transaction that needs to be signed and submitted by the user in order to kick of the deposit process.
+Successfull API response includes a _deposit_ transaction that needs to be signed and submitted by the user in order to kick-off the deposit process.

 This process just locks the specified `UTxO` at a deposit script address which will then, later on, after confirmed snapshot, be unlocked by the _increment_